These adorable Easter cupcakes have an Easter bunny surprise hidden inside of them! They look like basic vanilla cupcakes until you cut them open!

 The trick to making these Easter cupcakes is learning the technique for making the hidden bunny inside.
 Although making a hidden bunny is my idea, the technique for hiding designs inside cake comes from the fabulous book Surprise-Inside Cakes written by Amanda of I Am Baker.

-Step 1: Make a Hidden Easter Bunny
+Make a Hidden Easter Bunny

-To create the bunny for this cupcake recipe, shape the cake mixture so that it looks like the picture below.
+Shape the cake mixture so that it looks like the picture below.
 One of these will go inside of each cupcake.

-True, this cake mixture looks nothing like a bunny.
-For this cupcake recipe, we have to think in three dimensions.
 When you take a ball of cake mixture and place a bowl-shaped piece of cake mixture on top of it, then slice it straight down the middle, you should have two pieces in the shape of a bunny.
 If you don’t believe me, grab some Play-Doh and try it yourself.
 I am seriously challenged in three-dimensional thought so I had to break out the Doh to see how this shape ends up looking like a bunny.

 To make the surprise bunny inside the Easter cupcakes,